PDF 170 KB

 A guide to assist you in applying for an outdoor area or event to be smoke-free

-Local councils and other incorporated bodies can apply to have an outdoor area or event declared smoke-free.
+Local councils and other incorporated bodies can apply to have an outdoor area or event declared smoke-free (which al means it is vape-free).

-Sections 51 and 52 of the Tobacco and E-Cigarette Products Act 1997 allow local councils and other incorporated bodies to identify and apply to have certain outdoor areas or events declared no-smoking.
-This allows the area or event’s no-smoking status to be enforceable.
-This also includes the use of e-cigarettes in these areas.
+Sections 51 and 52 of the Tobacco and E-Cigarette Products Act 1997 allow local councils, government departments and other incorporated bodies to identify and apply to have certain outdoor areas or events declared smoke-free and vape-free.
+This allows the area or event’s no-smoking and no-vaping status to be enforceable.
+Examples of where these declarations have been made include Henley Square, Moseley Square, Bowden Town Square, and at the Ceduna Oysterfest.

-Applications can be made by local councils and other incorporated bodies.
+Applications can be made by local councils, government departments and other incorporated bodies.
 Individuals can seek declarations through their local council.

 Incorporated bodies include groups that run major events such as festivals, shows and music events.